The Center for Body, Mind, and Culture: Philosophy and Goals

 -Initiating, organizing, and supporting programming for conferences, lectures, performances, and workshops (including practical demonstrations of somatic techniques) on topics relating to body, mind, and culture.

 -Recruiting and supporting graduate students who are interested in doing work related to the Center’s areas of interest.
+Please click here for information regarding the Dorothy F. Schmidt Doctoral Fellowship in Somaesthetics.

 -Creating and developing collaborative links with other FAU colleges and centers involved in research concerning body, mind, and culture.
 Such links are already being established with the Christine E. Lynn College of Nursing and the Center for Complex Systems and Brain Science in the Charles E. Schmidt College of Science.